pylint-dev/pylint/doc/output.rst

 Reports section
 '''''''''''''''

-Following the analysis message, Pylint will display a set of reports, each one focusing on a particular aspect of the project, such as number of messages by categories, modules dependencies...
+Following the analysis message, Pylint can display a set of reports, each one focusing on a particular aspect of the project, such as number of messages by categories, modules dependencies.
+These features can be enabled through the ``--report=y`` option, or its shorthand version ``-rn``.

 For instance, the metrics report displays summaries gathered from the current run.